-- For Superior Court and District Court, restructure the existing districts to provide for the following groupings: - o District 16A Anson, Richmond, and Scotland.
-Assigned two Superior Court judges, and four District Court judges, effective when the bill becomes law. - District 19D Hoke and Moore.
-Assigned one Superior Court judge, effective when the bill becomes law and a second Superior Court Judge, effective January 1, 2021, and five District Court judges, effective when the bill becomes law. - > For Prosecutorial districts, restructure the existing districts to provide for the following groupings: - O District 21 Anson, Richmond, and Scotland.
+- For Superior Court and District Court, restructure the existing districts to provide for the following groupings: - District 16A Anson, Richmond, and Scotland.
+Superior Court.
+Assigned two Superior Court judges, effective when the bill becomes law. - O District 16A Anson, Richmond, and Scotland.
+District Court.
+Assigned four District Court judges, effective when the bill becomes law, and establishes residency requirements for filing in District Court District 16A.
+The District would remain a three county district, voted at large across the three counties but residency requirements would be established for filing, to require two judges to reside Richmond County, one judge to reside in Anson County, and one judge to reside in Scotland County. - District 19D Hoke and Moore.
+Assigned one Superior Court judge, effective when the bill becomes law and a second Superior Court Judge, effective January 1, 2021, and five District Court judges, effective when the bill becomes law. - For Prosecutorial districts, restructure the existing districts to provide for the following groupings: - District 21 Anson, Richmond, and Scotland.
 Assigned nine assistant district attorneys, effective January 1, 2021, with an election in 2020 to be held accordingly. - District 28 Hoke and Moore.
 Assigned nine assistant district attorneys, effective January 1, 2021, with an election in 2020 to be held accordingly.